Vivojay/mariana-music-player/docs/AUTOCOMPLETE_DROPDOWN_AUDIT.md

    reference describe commands independently of dispatch.

-The reusable pieces are the tokenizer, compatibility-alias table, search request parser, and individual family parsers.
-There is no complete registry from which dispatch, help, validation, and completion can all be derived.
-Consequently, scraping `main.py`, parsing `Usage:` strings, or treating `HELP_GROUPS` as grammar would be incomplete and unsafe.
+The reusable pieces are the tokenizer, compatibility-alias table, search request parser, individual family parsers, and the new safe static command catalog.
+The catalog is not yet a complete source for dispatch, help, or every argument grammar.
+Consequently, scraping `main.py`, parsing `Usage:` strings, or treating `HELP_GROUPS` as grammar remains incomplete and unsafe.

 ### Existing grammar characteristics